-(1) The amounts reported represent the aggregate grant-date fair value of the stock options awarded to the director in fiscal 2021, calculated using the Black-Scholes option-pricing model.Compensation expense for these awards is recognized net of the estimated forfeiture rate, over the requisite service period, which is generally the vesting period of the respective award.
-The assumptions used in calculating the grant-date fair value of the awards reported in this column are set forth in the notes to our financial statements included in our Annual Report on Form 10-K filed with the SEC on March 23, 2022.
-These amounts do not correspond to the actual value that may be received by our executive officers if the stock options are exercised

-(2) Ms. Jackson joined our board of directors in May 2021.
+- (1) The amounts reported represent the aggregate grant date fair value of restricted stock awards made to non-employee directors during 2022, computed in accordance with FASB ASC Topic 718. - (2) The amounts reported represent the aggregate grant-date fair value of the stock options awarded to the director in fiscal 2022, calculated using the Black-Scholes option-pricing model.
+Compensation expense for these awards is recognized net of the estimated forfeiture rate, over the requisite service period, which is generally the vesting period of the respective award.
+The assumptions used in calculating the grant-date fair value of the awards reported in this column are set forth in the notes to our financial statements included in our Annual Report on Form 10-K filed with the SEC on March 22, 2023.
+These amounts do not correspond to the actual value that may be received by our executive officers if the stock options are exercised. - (3) Ms. Jackson and Mr. Snider have opted not to accept compensation for their service on the board of directors. - (4) Ms. Tumolo joined our board of directors in July 2022.

-(3) Ms. Nachtsheim joined our board of directors in June 2021.